StevenLyt/Co2Cal/README.md

 ## How we built it

-### Front-end

-### Back-end

-We use AWS Lambda service to host and run our backend.
-Our front-end makes REST API call to endpoint through Amazon API Gateway and  triggers AWS Lambda function, which returns fetched data from Climatiq data server.
+We have implemented a serverless architecture for our web application, where ReactJS manages the client-side logic and UI.
+For backend functionality, AWS Lambda is used.
+The front-end communicates with the API endpoint through Amazon API Gateway, which triggers the Lambda function.
+The Lambda function fetches data from the Climatiq data server and returns it to the client.

 ## Challenges we ran into